Comparing retailers and contracts, and choosing an energy deal

 Retailers may charge more for green energy than standard electricity, to help support Australia’s renewable energy accredited generators.

-Flexible pricing for advanced digital meters
+Flexible pricing for smart meters

 Demand tariffs include two different components: a consumption charge and a demand charge.